rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ![ChatBot in overlay mode.](./img/overlay.svg)
 </div>

 2. **Docked:** Anchors the ChatBot to the side of the page, on top of the page content.
-When docked, the ChatBot window is persistent, and cannot be toggled.
-To minimize the ChatBot, users will need to return to overlay mode.

 <div class="ws-docs-content-img">
 ![ChatBot in docked mode.](./img/docked.svg)